HOW TO SEW LEATHER BY HAND?

 8- Pull on each needle to tighten the stitch : left hand upwards and right hand towards you - diagonally at about 45° to the leather.
 You must tighten the stitch well (use your thumbs) and have the same tightening force for each stitch.

-10- Hammer the seam with a riveting hammer or a joining hammer: pay attention to the angle of the strike and do not hit too hard so as not to damage/mark the leather.
+10- Hammer the seam with a riveting hammer or a joining hammer: pay attention to the angle of strike and do not hit too hard to avoid damaging/marking the leather.

-All you have to do is work the edges with a square cutter then an edge finish or a finishing gum (tokonole / gum tragacanth).
+All you have to do is work the edges with a sharpener and then an edge finish or a finishing eraser (tokonole / tragacanth gum).

 WHICH THREAD AND NEEDLE SHOULD I CHOOSE FOR SEWING LEATHER?